Cambridge ESOL Examinations

-Cambridge ESOL examinations are known all over the world and are accepted by universities, employers and education authorities in many countries as evidence of the required standards in English.
-Cambridge ESOL has a wide range of examinations for learners, covering general and/or academic use, business use and young learners.
+Cambridge English examinations are known all over the world and are accepted by universities, employers and education authorities in many countries as evidence of the required standards in English.
+Cambridge English has a wide range of examinations for learners, covering general and/or academic use, business use and young learners.

-The Cambridge ESOL examinations shown on this page are amongst the world’s best known qualifications for learners of English.
+The Cambridge English examinations shown on this page are amongst the world's best known qualifications for learners of English.
 Each examination covers the four main language skills - listening, speaking, reading and writing - and assesses the ability to use a variety of structures and functions in authentic situations.
-Assessment of Cambridge examinations is linked to an international five level scale.
+Assessment of Cambridge examinations is linked to the Common European Framework.

 This is an examination that provides an initial learning objective for adolescents and adults, enabling learners to meet their basic communication needs in English.
 It is the first step on the ladder of the five level Cambridge Main Suite examinations.